ErnestoTz-WR/Udemy-VueJS-Maximilian/08-Component-Communication/README.md

     }
 }
 ```

-`props` in its simplest form it takes an array.

-> props need to be define in a CamelCase inside the JavaScript file.
-Vue can translate them into their dash version, `phoneNumber` would be translated into `phone-number`

-We can use `props` as `data:` properties for Interpolation and data binding.

-We use `props` to communicate from parent elements to their children.

 ## Mutation of `props`

 Data passed from the parent to the child element should not be mutated(changed).